cartertinney/iot-operations-sdks/tools/deployment/README.md

 # Initializing a Kubernetes cluster and installing Azure IoT Operations

-These scripts support the general [Setups](/doc/setup.md) documentation.
+These scripts support the repository [setup](/doc/setup.md) documentation.

 ## Supported environments

 The scripts have been tested in the following environments:

-1. [CodeSpaces](https://github.com/features/codespaces) - Launch this repository directly in codespaces
+1. [Codespaces](https://github.com/features/codespaces) - Launch this repository directly in Codespaces
 1. [VSCode Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) - Create the environment in docker running on your local box using VSCode

 1. WSL - Deploy on k3d installed in WSL